claudiachang27/stat390autoresearch/program.md

 The agent must never skip this step.

 ## Experiment Queue (Feature Selection Focus)
 Run these in order, one at a time.
-Do not change the model.
+Do not change the model architecture or weights.

-Base model (frozen): VotingClassifier HGBC(w=3)+RF(w=1) deep RF
+Baseline Consistency (All Features)

 1a.
-All features, frozen model — run 1
+Value: All features (Run 1)
 1b.
-All features, frozen model — run 2
+Value: All features (Run 2)
 1c.
-All features, frozen model — run 3
-2. Mutual information top 10
-4. Mutual information top 20
-5. Mutual information top 30
-6. RFE top 10
-7. RFE top 20
-8. RFE top 30
-9. Correlation filter threshold=0.9
-10. Correlation filter threshold=0.8
-11. L1/Lasso selection (vary regularization strength)
-12. Domain subset (founding team, revenue, sector, funding stage signals)
+Value: All features (Run 3)

+Mutual Information (MI) Sensitivity

+2a.
+Variable: MI Feature Count | Value: 10
+2b.
+Variable: MI Feature Count | Value: 20
+2c.
+Variable: MI Feature Count | Value: 30

-After the full experiment queue is complete, identify the best performing feature selection method and repeat it 3 times to confirm stability..
+After the full experiment queue is complete, identify the best performing feature selection method and repeat it 3 times to confirm stability.
 Do not repeat any other experiments unless a crash occurs.

-If all queued experiments are complete, you may vary one feature selection parameter further.
-Do not change the model architecture.
+Once stability runs are logged, stop and wait for further instructions.
+Do not vary parameters further or change the model architecture.

 ## Ideas to explore AFTER feature selection is complete
 (Do not run these until the experiment queue above is finished)